Modulation equation and SPDEs on unbounded domains: Introduction

 In many examples, using trace class noise implies $L^2$-valued Wiener processes and thus a decay condition both of solutions and of the noise at infinity.
 This leads to $L^2$-valued solutions, as for example by Brzezniak and Li~\cite{BreLi2006} or by Kr\"uger and Stannat~\cite{KruSta2014}, where an integral equation is considered.
 In the next paragraph we will comment on the fact that a decay at infinity rules out the effect we want to study here using modulation equations.

 The stochastic Ginzburg-Landau Equation in a weighted $L^2$-space was already studied by Bl\"omker and Han \cite{BH:10}.
-The existence and uniqueness result based on a Galerkin-Approximation is briefly sketched there and the asymptotic compactness of the stochastic dynamical system is shown.
+The existence and uniqueness result based on a Galerkin Approximation is briefly sketched there and the asymptotic compactness of the stochastic dynamical system is shown.

-Recently, several publications treat SPDEs with space-time-white noise in weighted Besov spaces: see for example R\"ockner, Zhu, and Zhu \cite{RoeZhZh:P15} or Mourrat and Weber\cite{MoWe:P15}.
+Recently, several publications treat SPDEs with space-time-white noise in weighted Besov spaces: see for example R\"ockner, Zhu, and Zhu \cite{RoeZhZh:P15} or Mourrat and Weber~\cite{MoWe:P15}.
 They work with the two-dimensional $\Phi^4$-model, which is similar to Ginzburg-Landau and where renormalization is needed to give a meaning to the two-dimensional equation with this choice of noise.
 In order to construct solutions they consider approximations on the torus and then send the size of the domain to infinity, which is the method also used in this paper.
 But the authors work directly in weighted Besov spaces, while we show our existence and uniqueness result in spaces with less regularity.
 Moreover the result in Besov spaces relies heavily on properties of the heat-semigroup, which do not seem to hold for fourth order operators like the Swift-Hohenberg operator.
 For example we will see later, that the operator is not dissipative in weighted $L^p$-spaces, while the Laplacian is.
-Thus we cannot derive useful a-priori bounds for Swift-Hohenberg in $L^p$-spaces.
+Thus we cannot derive useful a priori bounds for Swift-Hohenberg in $L^p$-spaces.
 This is also the reason that our final approximation result is only valid in a weighted $L^2$-space, while the residual is bounded in spaces with H\"older regularity.

 Let us finally remark that spaces without weight like $L^2(\R)$ and the usual Sobolev spaces do not include constant functions and modulated pattern, that do appear close to the bifurcation, and which we want to study here using modulation equations.
 In order to include these special solutions one needs to consider weighted spaces, see for example~\cite{BLW:13} or~\cite{BBY:16} for publications treating random attractors.